 Salary Info and Employment Outlook

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), the average annual wage in 2018 for a medical and clinical laboratory technician was $52,330.
-Job prospects were predicted to be 11%, much faster than the job market as a whole from 2018 to 2028 for both medical and clinical laboratory technologists and technicians (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), the average annual wage in 2020 for a clinical laboratory technologists and technicians was $55,990.
+Job prospects were predicted to be 7%, faster than the job market as a whole from 2019 to 2029 for both clinical laboratory technologists and technicians (www.bls.gov).

 Improved technology may create more tests for medical laboratory technicians to perform.
 However, improvements may also simplify testing protocols, perhaps reducing the number of techs needed to cover a hospital's needs.